nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## <a name="lab-features"></a>4.
 Lab Features

+*Note: As the following commands are mass operations, they might take slighty longer than usual.*

 ### <a name="add-lab"></a>4.1 Add Lab: `addlab`
 Adds a lab to every student with the lab number and total score.